rydmike/flex_color_scheme/README.md

   * brightness: `colorScheme.brightness`
   * labelStyle: `textTheme.bodyText1`

-* **FloatingActionButtonThemeData** in `ThemeData.floatingActionButtonTheme` is NOT null.
-  **NOTE** This sub-theme will be removed in version 2.0.0, its sub-theme definition is no longer needed.
-Flutter SDK default now results in the same design by default.
-  It currently sets:
-   * backgroundColor: `colorScheme.secondary`
-   * foregroundColor: `colorScheme.onSecondary`

 * **TabBarTheme** in `ThemeData.tabBarTheme` is NOT null.
   Its colors depend on if a theme appropriate for current active app bar background color (default), or one for